AdamClarkStandke/TinyMachineLearning/README.md

 Implementation of the person detection example as detailed by the Official Tenserflow Repo as of Oct 9, 2019 and [anaferrez's implemenation](https://projecthub.arduino.cc/anaferraz/ee255f8f-ba55-4e0a-93b2-3d4d373e7c8d).
 In my code, for the Nano 33 BLE Sense Rev2 board, when a person is detected (within the model's degrees of confidence) onboard led turns RED; when a person is not detected (again within the model's degrees of confidence) onboard led turns GREEN; and all other times flashes BLUE.
 As seen from the video, inferencing is not super accurate but pretty good!
 The Nano 33 BLE Sense Rev2 board is connected to the [ArduCam OV2640 MINI 2MP-Plus](https://www.amazon.com/dp/B012UXNDOY?ref_=pe_386300_442746000_DDT_E_DDE_dt_1)

-Ino Code can be found [here]
+Ino Code can be found [here](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/person_detection_OV2640Mini2MPlus/person_detection_OV2640Mini2MPlus.ino)

-C-Bytye Model can be found [here]
+C-Bytye Model can be found [here](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/person_detection_OV2640Mini2MPlus/person_detect_model_data.cpp)

-TFLM Image Processing code can be found [here]
+TFLM Image Processing code can be found [here](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/person_detection_OV2640Mini2MPlus/image_provider.cpp)

-TFLM Person detection code can be found [here]
+TFLM Person detection code can be found [here](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/person_detection_OV2640Mini2MPlus/detection_responder.cpp)

-And all the other files such as required headers can be found in this [directory]
+And all the other files such as required headers can be found in this [directory](https://github.com/AdamClarkStandke/TinyMachineLearning/tree/main/person_detection_OV2640Mini2MPlus) that need to be included in the sketch for it to run.[^2]

 -------------------------------------------------------------------------------
 ## Reference:
 [^1]: [TinyML](https://www.tinyml.org/about/)
+[^2]: Need to also get the get [ArduCam OV2640 MINI 2MP-Plus header file](https://github.com/ArduCAM/Arduino); choose the right camera module in the memorysaver.h; and download the JPEG library for things to work